Jesse Taylor: League S-70

-Taylor fought Michail Tsarev on August 29, 2015 at League S-70: Russia vs. World.
+Taylor fought Michail Tsarev on August 29, 2015, at League S-70: Russia vs. World.
 He won the fight via Submission (guillotine choke).

 Absolute Championship Berkut

-Taylor lost in the first fight in the ACB lost to Aslambek Saidov at the ACB 40: Battleground on June 3, 2016 via submission (guillotine choke) in the first round.
+Taylor lost in the first fight in the ACB lost to Aslambek Saidov at the ACB 40: Battleground on June 3, 2016, via submission (guillotine choke) in the first round.

-Taylor faced Mukhamed Berkhamov on October 22, 2016 at ACB 48.
+Taylor faced Mukhamed Berkhamov on October 22, 2016, at ACB 48.
 He lost the fight via submission (armbar) in the first round.

-Taylor had been expected to face Guillerme Martinez on 13 January 2017 at ACB 51 but Martinez instead faced Ivan Castillo.
+Taylor had been expected to face Guillerme Martinez on January 13, 2017, at ACB 51 but Martinez instead faced Ivan Castillo.

 The Ultimate Fighter: Redemption

 On February 15 it was announced that Taylor would be joining the cast of Season 25 of The Ultimate Fighter.

 During team picks in episode one Taylor joined team Dillashaw as T.J.
-Dillashaw's second pick, after current UFC Fighter James Krause.
+Dillashaw's second pick, after former UFC Fighter James Krause.
 In episode 3, Taylor faced former training partner Mehdi Baghdad and won by unanimous decision to advance to the quarter-finals.
 He next faced Hayder Hassan and won the bout via submission in the first round.
 Taylor faced James Krause in the semi-finals and won via submission in the third round to advance to the finals.

 UFC return

-Nine years after his first stint on the show, Taylor fought Dhiego Lima in the finals on July 7, 2017 at The Ultimate Fighter: Redemption Finale.
+Nine years after his first stint on the show, Taylor fought Dhiego Lima in the finals on July 7, 2017, at The Ultimate Fighter: Redemption Finale.
 Taylor won the fight via rear-naked choke submission in the second round.

-Taylor was expected to face Belal Muhammad on November 19, 2017 at UFC Fight Night 121.
+Taylor was expected to face Belal Muhammad on November 19, 2017, at UFC Fight Night 121.
 However on September 13, it was announced that Taylor was pulled from the card after being notified by USADA of a potential doping violation.
 He was flagged after an out-of-competition drug test conducted August 22.
 On October 13, USADA officially suspended Taylor one year for testing positive for anti-estrogen agent clomiphene.

 One month after the suspension was lifted, Taylor was released from his UFC contract.

 Post UFC

 Taylor went 2-1 on the regional scene, losing via first-round guillotine choke against Mukhamed Berkhamov at ACA 100 and then rebounding against fellow UFC vet Seth Baczynski at NWFA 1: Retribution and Daniel McWilliams at J Street Fights 2, submitting both with a rear-naked choke.
 He was booked against reigning champion Christian Leroy Duncan at Cage Warriors 148 for the CWFC Middleweight Championship on December 31, 2022, however he was involved in a hit and run the day before the event and had to pull out of the bout.

+Taylor faced Jared Revel for the BFL Middleweight Championship on March 30, 2023, at BFL 76, getting submitted in the first round via triangle choke.

 Personal life

-Jesse Taylor has two sons, Alexander, and Nikolaus.
-He also has a daughter, Lucy (born 2020).
+Taylor has two sons and a daughter.
 Before becoming a professional fighter, Taylor worked various jobs, including construction and personal training.